namhyung/uftrace/INSTALL.md

 DEPENDENCY
 ==========

+The uftrace is written in C and tried to minimize external dependencies.
-Now uftrace can be built without any external libraries.
+Currently, uftrace can be built without any external libraries.
 But in order to use more advanced features, it'd be better to install them like below.

 Firstly, please make sure `pkg-config` is installed in the system to properly detect the dependencies of uftrace.
 Otherwise, some packages may not be